top of page

 Where to buy:

-The Umbrella Academy can be found at bookstores, comic shops, and online retailers such as Barnes & Noble and Amazon, and it is also available to watch on Netflix.
+The Umbrella Academy can be found at bookstores, comic shops, and online retailers such as Barnes & Noble and Amazon.
+It is also available to watch on Netflix.

 Gene Simmons, the legendary bassist and co-founder of the rock band KISS, has taken his talents beyond music into the comic book world.
 He's published several series inspired by the band's larger-than-life personas, starting with Marvel back in 1977.